swansonk14/SyntheMol/README.md

 ```

-## Map fragments to model scores and train similarites
+## Map fragments to model scores and train similarities

 ```
 python map_fragments_to_model_scores.py \